lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Note that some of the objects might not be moving in elliptical orbits (``e > 1`` - meaning they are not bound to the Solar System, but moving on parabolic or hyperbolic orbits).
 Such objects will be excluded in our analysis, as an application of the formula above would result in a negative value of ``a``.

-Compared to Solar System objects closer to the Earth, such as Main Belt Asteroids or Near-Earth Objects (NEOs), TNOs move relatively slowly across the sky.
+Compared to the Solar System objects closer to the Earth, such as Main Belt Asteroids or Near-Earth Objects (NEOs), TNOs move relatively slowly across the sky.
 This relatively slow movement means that TNOs that fall within an LSST Deep Drilling Field (DDF) can stay within that field, and LSST can accumulate thousands of observations of them.
 This tutorial explores the position on the sky of one such TNO (Step 3) and plots time-domain quantities such as magnitude and phase angle (Step 4).